luci/recipes-py/doc/user_guide.md

 The recipe engine also provides a way to exclude code in a function from being attributed to the call site for certain warnings.
+This is achieved by applying the `@recipe_api.escape_warnings(*warning_regexps)` decorator to that function.
+Each regex is matched against the fully-qualified name of the issued warning.

-This is achieved by applying the `@escape_warnings(*warning_regexps)` decorator to that function.
-For example, the following code snippet attributes any warnings beginning with `FOO` or ending with `BAR` emitted by `method_contains_warning` to the CALLER of `cool_method`, instead of to `cool_method` itself.
+For example, the following code snippet attributes warning `FOO` from `recipe_engine` repo or any warnings that ends with `BAR` emitted by `method_contains_warning` to the CALLER of `cool_method`, instead of to `cool_method` itself.
 Note that multiple frames in the call stack could be escaped in this fashion, the recipe engine will walk the stack until it finds a frame which is not escaped.

 ```python
 from recipe_engine import recipe_api